Diegobg12/Aloha-Page/README.md

 # Aloha-Page

- RED ACADEMY 1 project
+Homepage for an e-commerce the Aloha Apparel.
+This website implement responsive design which adapt to different kind of screens.

 ## DESCRIPTION

- This project follows the design of Aloha WEB PAGE from RED ACADEMY.
+ This project follows the design on the assest folder.
  According to the three images whose follows different screen's types.